 Austin, J. and López, L. (1995).
 Nominative, absolutive and dative languages.
 In J. Beckman, (ed.), Proceedings of the Twenty-fifth North Eastern Linguistic Society.
 Amherst, MA: GLSA, 1-16.

-Jennifer Austin's new research projects include a longitudinal study of the development of verbal agreement and subject expression in young Spanish/English bilinguals, in collaboration with Liliana Sánchez, Silvia Pérez-Cortés and Gretchen Van de Walle.
-In another project, she is looking at the acquisition of quantifiers and number words in Spanish-speaking children who are learning English as a second language; this work is being doing in collaboration with Kristen Syrett, Liliana Sánchez, Anne Lingwall and Silvia Pérez-Cortés.
-She is also conducting a study of L1 syntactic attrition in Russian-English bilinguals in collaboration with Olga Boukrina and Crystal Marull.
+Jennifer Austin's new research projects include a longitudinal study of the development of verbal agreement and subject expression in monolingual children and young heritage speakers acquiring Spanish, in collaboration with Liliana Sánchez and María Blume.
+In another project, she is looking at the acquisition of quantifiers in bilingual and monolingual children who are learning Spanish and English; this work is being doing in collaboration with Kristen Syrett, Liliana Sánchez, Anne Lingwall and Silvia Pérez-Cortés.

 Bilingualism, Language Acquisition, Hispanic Linguistics